fairdataihub/FAIRshare-Docs/docs/intro.md

 sidebar_position: 1
 ---

-# What is SODA for COVID-19 Research?
+# What is FAIRshare?

-SODA (Sofware to Organize Data Automatically) for COVID-19 Research is a cross-platform desktop software that allows researchers to easily organize and share their COVID-19 related genomics, immunology, and other general research data according to applicable FAIR guidelines.
-Learn more about SODA for COVID-19 Research, its impact and its related resources on our website at https://fairdataihub.org/sodaforcovid.
+FAIRshare is a cross-platform desktop software that allows researchers to easily organize and share their COVID-19 related genomics, immunology, and other general research data according to applicable FAIR guidelines.
+Learn more about FAIRshare, its impact and its related resources on our website at https://fairdataihub.org/sodaforcovid.

 ### What is COVID-19?